DHTMLX/docs-suite/docs/treegrid/api/treegrid_eventhandlers_config.md

 @example:

-// adds event handler to the HTML element of the template of a cell const treeGrid = new dhx.TreeGrid("treegrid", {
+const treeGrid = new dhx.TreeGrid("treegrid", {
 	columns: [
 		{ width: 280, id: "name", header: [{ text: "Book Name" }] },